appbaseio/reactivesearch/content/docs/reactivesearch/vue/search/DataSearch.md

 -   **innerRef** `Function` [optional]
     You can pass a callback using `innerRef` which gets passed to the inner input element as [`ref`](https://reactjs.org/docs/refs-and-the-dom.html).
--   **URLParams** `Boolean` [optional] enable creating a URL query string parameter based on the selected value of the list.
+-   **URLParams** `Boolean` [optional] enable creating a URL query string param based on the search query text value.
 This is useful for sharing URLs with the component state.
 Defaults to `false`.
 -   **renderNoSuggestion** `String|slot-scope` [optional]
-    can we used to render a message when there is no suggestions found.
+    can be used to render a message when there is no suggestions found.
 -   **renderError** `String|Function|slot-scope` [optional]
     can be used to render an error message in case of any error.